-- Activity Lights will flash as data is transferred to and from the PinPoint modem on the remote network. - Service Indicates when the connection is HSUPA/HSDPA or UMTS.
-Unlit indicates EDGE or GPRS. - Power Indicates the power adapter is connected and there is power getting to the Raven X. - The Reset button (on the left side of the Raven X) has two functions.
+- Activity Lights will flash as data is transferred to and from the Raven X on the remote network. - Service When on, indicates when the connection is HSUPA/HSDPA or UMTS.
+When unlit, indicates EDGE or GPRS. - Power Indicates the power adapter is connected and there is power getting to the Raven X.

+The Reset button (on the left side of the Raven X) has two functions.
 If it is quickly depressed and released, the modem will simply power cycle the internal hardware.
-If, however, the reset is depressed and held for several seconds (count 10 slowly, and wait for the power light to go off after the light pattern stops), the ALEOS configuration settings will return to the factory defaults.
+If, however, the reset is depressed and held for several seconds (count approximately 30 seconds, and wait for the power light to go off after the light pattern stops), the ALEOS configuration settings will return to the factory defaults.

-Caution: If you reset the modem configuration using the reset button, you may to reconfigure your APN.
+Caution: If you reset the modem configuration using the Reset button, you may need to reconfigure your APN.